|

 in Welshman's Lane, where the local GPs carried out procedures such as

 varicose vein removals.
-Of course, there are new houses now standing on
+There are new houses now on

 that site.